 To my mind, the underlying trends are still very supportive of a cyclical (secular??) upswing in core inflation.
 Here’s a summary of two of the pieces that people care about a lot.
 Housing is much bigger, but slower; Medical Care is more responsive, but smaller.

 I suspect that chart is enough to keep most consumers jittery with respect to inflation, but as long as retail gasoline prices stay below $3/gallon there won’t be much of an outcry.
 But that doesn’t matter.
 M2 money growth accelerated throughout 2016 as the economy improved, and ended the year at 7.6% y/y.
 Interest rates are rising, which will help push money velocity higher.
-It’s hard to see how that turns into a disinflationary outcome.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+It’s hard to see how that turns into a disinflationary outcome.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.